21-22 Hunter Health and Safety Plan

 - Students are expected to provide their own cloth face masks to wear to and from school each day.
 If a student forgets to bring a mask, the school will provide them with one for the day.

-- Students will arrive at school no earlier than 8:45.
-The playground will be closed so students will directly report to their outside classroom door to line up on designated spots that are physically distanced or go directly to the cafeteria for breakfast upon arrival.
+- Students will arrive at school no earlier than 8:45 and go directly to the playground or cafeteria for breakfast upon arrival.
+When the bell rings at 9:05, students will directly report to their outside classroom door to line up on designated spots that are physically distanced.

 - Students are expected to leave campus immediately following dismissal at 3:55.